The Missing (novel series): Sabotaged

 Cover for Sabotaged, the third book.

-In this third volume of the series, Jonah and Katherine return Andrea, identified as the missing child Virginia Dare, to 1600, her correct time period from where she was kidnapped; she had been taken while in the process of burying the people and animals of the Lost Colony of Roanoke as per Croatoan Indian custom and had to finish the job, otherwise the island's legacy would poison relations between the Jamestown colonists who would be arriving in a few years and the local Native Americans and cause the colony to fail, creating major damage to history.
-During Jonah, Katherine and Andrea's time journey, the device used for their time travel, called an Elucidator, is lost, causing the children to arrive at Croatoan Island in 1600 not certain as to where or when they are.
+In the third volume of the series, Jonah and Katherine return Andrea, identified as the missing child Virginia Dare, to 1600; she had been kidnapped while in the process of burying the people and animals of the Lost Colony of Roanoke, as per Croatoan Indian custom.
+To preserve time, she had to finish the job, otherwise the island's legacy would poison relations between the Jamestown colonists who would be arriving in a few years and the local Native Americans, causing the colony to fail.

+During Jonah, Katherine, and Andrea's time journey, the device used for their time travel, called an Elucidator, is lost, causing the children to arrive at Croatoan Island in 1600 and uncertain as to where or when they are.
 They discover that a man visited Andrea and wrongly convinced her to type in a code on the Elucidator which made it disappear, telling her it would take her back to the day her parents died, so she could rescue them.
 Eventually, they discover that they made it to Roanoke Island in 1600, and go to Croatoan Island.
-In the process, Andrea saves a man from drowning, who they discover is her grandfather, John White.
+In the process, Andrea saves a man from drowning, whom they discover is her grandfather, John White.
 Jonah, Katherine, and Andrea find that their attempt to fix time by sending Andrea back is being thwarted by a man who calls himself Second.
 Second is a projectionist (computer simulation and prediction specialist) for the time agency that may have messed up time forever.
 Along the way they meet two of the other missing children, Brendan and Antonio, who were mysteriously sent back to their original time by Second.
 While on Croatoan Island, Andrea changes time itself and is reunited with her grandfather as Virginia Dare.
-It turns out Brendan and Antonio are adopted Native Americans, Brendan an African boy dumped off a Spanish slave ship, Antonio an orphaned Spaniard fled from service as a cabin boy, both taken into the Croatoan tribe, who became excellent artists, and that Virginia Dare/Andrea originally buried the bones on Croatoan Island that she was supposed to bury, saving it from being a reminder of the plague that killed the Roanoke colonists and Croatoan Indians.
+It turns out Brendan and Antonio are adopted Native Americans; Brendan is an African boy dumped off a Spanish slave ship, and Antonio is an orphaned Spaniard fled from service as a cabin boy,.
+They were both taken in by the Croatoan tribe and became excellent artists.
+Virginia Dare/Andrea completes her task and buries the bones on Croatoan Island, saving it from being a reminder of the plague that killed the Roanoke colonists and Croatoan Indians.
 Second appears and Jonah and Katherine are saved by JB, only to be hurled into another time (1611).

 Sabotaged was released on August 24, 2010.